Merci93/SKF_scraping/README.md

 > 2. Select **Help** and click **ABout Google Chrome** to see your chrome version.
 Doing this might automatically update your chrome to the latest version, thus you'll have to download the latest driver for the version.
 > [Download Chrome Webdriver](https://sites.google.com/chromium.org/driver/downloads?authuser=0)

+# Data
+The following data is to be extracted from the webpage:
+1. year
+2. sneaker name
+3. price

 More updates coming!!!